craigrachow/HackingLessons/zzScratchPad.md

 All commands and links i need to sort.

+Good high level guide on how to pentest. https://thehackernews.com/2024/10/guide-ultimate-pentest-checklist-for.html?m=1
 Recon
 Find Vuln
 Exploit
 Evlate
 Repeat
 ZAP better then burp

 ## Web Enumeration ##
 wappalyzer - good plugin for looking at website platforms or software. add this to my hacking soe